ToheedAli-BSCS24119/Prison_Break/README.md

 # Combination and Permutations:
 Combinations and permutations help calculate the different ways of arranging or selecting escape routes and movements, taking order and grouping into account.
 In "Prison Break," they allow us to examine multiple possible sequences of moves or select the optimal paths considering various conditions.
 For example, by calculating permutations of movements, we can simulate different escape routes and assess their success probabilities.
 This combinatorial approach provides a structured way to explore all possible actions for effective escape planning.

+# PROBABILITY:
+Probability measures the likelihood of an event occurring, ranging from 0  to 1.
+It is crucial in fields like statistics, science, and economics for making predictions under uncertainty.
+Key concepts include events, outcomes, and probability distributions.

 A BIT MORE EXPLANATION:
 Formula for permutations: